Championing a Culture of Safety and Respect on Campus is Needed Now More than Ever

 Terri Poore, Policy Director for RALIANCE

-The Department of Education recently announced draft new permanent regulations on Title IX that will make it harder for campus sexual assault victims to seek justice.
-Unfortunately, by narrowing the legal definition of sexual harassment and limiting cases for which schools are responsible to only those that occur on campus, these new rules will make America’s college campuses less safe for survivors of sexual violence.
+The Department of Education recently announced draft regulations on Title IX that will make it harder for campus sexual assault victims to seek justice.
+Unfortunately, by narrowing the legal definition of sexual harassment and limiting cases for which schools are responsible, these new rules will make America’s college campuses less safe for survivors of sexual violence.

 All students have the right to an education free from sexual violence and harassment.
 And every parent sending their child off to school deserves to know that our nation’s academic institutions will do everything possible to keep their child safe.